 Critical Engine Bugs

-In the case of a serious, play-limiting bug (like crashing or interface communication problems, not including losses on time) not discovered during the pre-Season testing, the engine can be updated once per Stage to fix this/these bug/bugs only.
-If this update still doesn't fix the problem(s) or if there is no update available, the engine might have the number of cores reduced, have the hash size reduced or have the tablebase access disabled - these changes will remain for the rest of the Stage.
+In the case of a serious, play-limiting bug (like crashing or interface communication problems, not including losses on time) not discovered during the pre-Season testing, the engine can be updated once per Division to fix this/these bug/bugs only.
+If this update still doesn't fix the problem(s) or if there is no update available, the engine might have the number of cores reduced, have the hash size reduced or have the tablebase access disabled - these changes will remain for the rest of the Division.

 If necessary, tiebreaks can be used to determine advancement.
-For all Stages (not the Superfinal), the first tiebreak criteria is the "crash" tiebreak, meaning that if an engine has crashed once or more during the Stage, it will fail qualification versus another engine that has not crashed if both of them has the same amount of points.
-The Sonneborn-Berger criteria is the second.
-If still a tie, the greatest number of black games decides.
+For all Divisions (not the Superfinal), the first tiebreak criteria is the "crash" tiebreak, meaning that if an engine has crashed once or more during the Division, it will fail qualification versus another engine that has not crashed if both of them has the same amount of points.
+In case of still being tied, then the direct encounter between the tied engines decides.
 The next criterion is the greatest number of wins, then the greatest number of wins with black.
-In case of still being tied, then the direct encounter between the tied engines decides.
-If they are still tied, then the tournament director decides which engine gets the promotion.
+The Sonneborn-Berger is the next criteria.
+If they are still tied, then the tournament organizers will decide which engine gets the promotion.

 The TCEC Division System - Season 12

-As soon as a Stage starts, it will run 24/7 until all games have been played.
+As soon as a Division starts, it will run 24/7 until all games have been played.
 One game is played at a time - the next one starts automatically.
-There will be a short break between the Stages, to make sure everything is ok with the TCEC game server and to prepare for the next Stage.
+There will be a short break between the Divisions, to make sure everything is ok with the TCEC game server and to prepare for the next Division.